Birkhoff strata of Sato Grassmannian and algebraic curves

 \section{Resolution of singularities and transitions between strata}

-In the previous section it was shown that each Birkhoff strata contains infinite towers of families of algebraic curves.
-Generically these curves are regular.
-On the other hand it was also noted that the projection of these regular curves on the lower dimensional subspaces in the same stratum are represented by the higher order singular curves which appear in the higher strata as regular curve.
+In the previous sections it was shown that each Birkhoff strata contains subsets of points for which the corresponding tautological subbundles contain infinite towers of families of algebraic curves.
+Generically these curves are smooth.
+On the other hand it was also noted that the projection of these smooth curves on the lower dimensional subspaces in the same subbundle are represented by the higher degree singular curves which appear in the higher strata as smooth curve.
 This observation clearly indicates that there is intimate interconnection between the curves of the same type in different strata.
 It suggests also to adopt wider approach in analyzing the possible mechanisms of resolution of singularities of such curves.
-Let us begin with the simplest example of the twisted cubic in the big cell defined by the equations